-Prerequisite(s): BIOL-138, EMSP-101, EMSP-150, EMSP-155, EMSP-160, EMSP-161
+Prerequisite(s): EMSP-201, EMSP-200 Corequisite(s): EMSP-205, EMSP-250

-EMSP 250 Clinical Practicum II
+EMSP 250 Paramedic Clinical Practicum II 3 c

-Paramedic students will be scheduled for 200 hours of clinical experience in their second clinical practicum.
-Students will continue to gain clinical experience integrating cognitive and psychomotor skills under the supervision of a preceptor.
-Students will complete clinical rotations in a variety of medical related facilities to include paramedic services, emergency divisions, critical care units, anesthesia, psychiatric, pediatrics, and labor and delivery.
-Students will be required to document all clinical time and complete a minimum number of patient assessments, intubations, medication administration, and IV cannulations.
+Paramedic students will be scheduled for 180 hours of clinical experience and 30 hours of laboratory experience in their second clinical practicum.
+The student will be assigned to various clinical settings where the student will perform patient assessments, administer medications, manage airways, and assist in the care and treatment of patients.
+The student will also begin to transition to the pre-hospital environment where they will begin to transition to a leadership role within the patient care team.
+Students will continue to gain clinical experience integrating cognitive and psychomotor skills under the supervision of a hospital and field preceptor.
+Students will complete clinical rotations in a variety of medical facilities tο include ambulances, emergency departments, intensive care units, labor and delivery, respiratory therapy, specialty units, and urgent cares.
+Students will be required to document all clinical time and complete a minimum number of assessments and skill sets.

-Prerequisite(s): EMSP-200
+Prerequisite(s): EMSP-200, EMSP-201 Corequisite(s): EMSP-205, EMSP-235

 EMSP 260 Assessment Based Management 2 cr.

 This senior level course will integrate the principles of assessment-based management to perform an appropriate assessment and implement the management plan for patients with common complaints.

-Prerequisite(s): EMSP-210, EMSP-215, EMSP-220,
+Prerequisite(s): EMSP-210, EMSP-215, EMSP-220, EMSP-225

-EMSP-225